kushurox/MacScreenShotThingy/README.md

 for windows users your might need some additional dependecies for kivy

 # Usage:-
-Press f For enlarging the window
+\nPress f For enlarging the window
 Press s for taking screen shots
 Use the Left and Right arrow keys to navigate through your screen shots You can edit the file for changing the number or screen shots or delay